satu/public-notes/docs/Recipes/Carbonara scientifica (VG).md

 * Black pepper

 ## Preparation
 The trick is in the procedure to prepare the egg yolks.
-I used the method described in [this video](https://youtu.be/6mcEUySwS1c?t=814), note that the ingredients weights I use are slightly different than the one in the video.
+I used the method described in [this video](https://youtu.be/6mcEUySwS1c?t=814) (auto-translation of the captions works quite well), note that the ingredients weights I use are slightly different than the one in the video.